httpie/cli/README.rst

 **Warning:** All session data, including credentials, cookie data, and custom headers are stored in plain text.

-Another way to create or update a session is to use the `management tool`_ and then edit the raw JSON manually:
+Session files can also be created or edited with a text editor.

 .. code-block:: bash

     $ httpie session edit example.org user1

-See also `Management Tool`_ and `Config`_.
+See also `Config`_.

 ======